 Spring cleaning has a long history and exists in many cultures.
 Many Christians use the beginning of Lent to clean their homes.
 With Persian New Year just around the corner, Iranians engage in “khooneh tekouni” – literally “shaking the house.”
 Similarly, in preparation for Passover, Jews engage in cleaning the house.
 The practice celebrates refreshment, renewal, and preparation for the warmer months.
-In recent times, practices such as minimalism and tidiness, led by the likes of Marie Kondo, have led many of us to question our consumption and reconsider our possessions.
+Recently, techniques such as minimalism and tidiness, led by Marie Kondo, have led many of us to question our consumption and reconsider our possessions.
 There’s nothing like a spring clean to help reduce and recycle.

 Eco Spring Clean

 Another way to help the environment through your cleaning rituals is throughout the product.
-Many commercial cleaning products contain harmful chemicals if you come in contact with them and which continue to wreak damage once washed down the sink.
-Single-use cleaning wipes and wet wipes clog up sewerage systems, leading to disgusting build-ups of fats and oils, known as fatbergs (warning: not for the faint-hearted).
+Many commercial cleaning products contain harmful chemicals if you come in contact with them, which continue to wreak damage once washed down the sink.
+Single-use cleaning and wet wipes clog up sewerage systems, leading to disgusting build-ups of fats and oils, known as fatbergs (warning: not for the faint-hearted).

-It’s clear that we need to be kinder on the environment, and by choosing eco-friendly cleaning alternatives, we can help reduce the effects of harmful chemicals.
+It’s clear that we need to be kinder to the environment, and by choosing eco-friendly cleaning alternatives, we can help reduce the effects of harmful chemicals.

-Mrs. Meyers Multi Surface Spray Cleaner is good for almost any cleaning task you can think of.
+Mrs. Meyers Multi Surface Spray Cleaner is suitable for almost any cleaning task you can think of.
 It safely and effectively cleans floors, counters, and surfaces in bathrooms and kitchens.
-The formula is made from 98% naturally derived ingredients like lavender, orange peel oils, and Birch bark extracts.
+The formula comes from 98% naturally derived ingredients like lavender, orange peel oils, and Birch bark extracts.
 Mrs. Meyer’s Multi Surface Spray Cleaner is highly concentrated, hard-working, biodegradable, and environmentally friendly.
-And if you’re going to tackle the bathroom, why not check out the blog?
+And if you tackle the bathroom, why not check out the blog?